puksh/AutoGuildDonate/README.md

 v5.2:

 - feat: Added Atlas guild donation items
+- feat: more tooltips telling what the things do
 - style: Reordered Guild Tab items by their appropriate type donated
 - refactor: Changed Toggle checkbox into a button
 - fix: Toggle checkbox doesn't invert checkboxes - now it toggles all checkboxes off or on